What is Resource Capacity Planning?

 This leads to optimal resource utilisation without the need for additional hiring, contributing to cost-effectiveness and efficiency.

-Capacity planning helps forecast skills demand accurately, allowing organisations to identify potential skill gaps.
+Resource Capacity planning helps forecast the skill demand accurately, allowing organisations to identify potential skills gaps.

 By having a clear understanding of the required skills for upcoming projects through a skills gap analysis, businesses can take proactive measures to fill these gaps, whether through workforce training and development or hiring new talent.